Two people battling drug addiction are trapped in pills and surrounded by different drugs.

 Counselling for Drug Abuse and Substance Abuse

-Therapists who practice addiction recovery often help people who are addicted set attainable short-term goals as they work to overcome their addiction.
-Once the person attains sobriety, adaptive skills are developed to regain their physical and emotional health.
+Therapists who specialise in counselling for drug addiction often help people who are addicted set attainable short-term goals as they work to help overcome their addiction.
+Once the person achieves sobriety, adaptive skills are developed to regain their physical and emotional health.
 With the therapist's help, one can set long-term goals that may include repairing broken relationships, admitting responsibility for actions, and clearing guilt due to addiction.

 Cognitive Behavioural Therapy (CBT) for Drug Abuse Counselling

-Cognitive Behavioural Therapy (CBT) is a highly effective form of treatment in addiction therapy, focusing on the interconnection between thoughts, feelings, and behaviours.
+Cognitive Behavioural Therapy (CBT) is a highly effective form of treatment in drug counselling, focusing on the interconnection between thoughts, feelings, and behaviours.
 Central to CBT is the concept that our thoughts and perceptions influence our actions and emotional responses.
 In the context of addiction, CBT helps individuals identify and challenge distorted or negative thinking patterns that lead to substance abuse.

 By developing healthier thought processes, individuals can change maladaptive behaviours that contribute to their addiction.
 This therapy equips them with coping strategies to deal with triggers and cravings, ultimately aiding in long-term recovery and relapse prevention.
 CBT's structured approach allows for measurable progress and adaptability to various types of addiction.